ColinCepuran/Website/content/post/work9.md

 ## Above

+First authors with last names starting with "A" and "Z" are overrepresented in political science syllabi relative to top journals.

 Authors' calculations.
 Hardt, H., Smith, E., Kim, H., & Meister, P. (2019).
 The Gender Readings Gap in Political Science Graduate Training. *The Journal of Politics*, *81*(4).